-Pharmacy Limitations -
+Additional Pharmacy Limitations -

-A participating retail pharmacy may refuse to fill a prescription order or refill when in the professional judgment of the pharmacist the prescription should not be filled.

-- 1. Nonemergency and non urgent care prescriptions will be covered only when filled at a participating retail pharmacy. - 2.
+- 1. A Participating Retail Pharmacy may refuse to fill a prescription order or refill when in the professional judgment of the pharmacist the prescription should not be filled. - 2.
+Non-Emergency and non-urgent care prescriptions will be covered only when filled at a Participating Retail Pharmacy. - 3.
 Members are required to present their ID cards at the time the prescription is filled.
-A member who fails to verify coverage by presenting the ID card will not be entitled to direct reimbursement from Hometown Health, and the member will be responsible for the entire cost of the prescription. - 3.
-Refer to the Certificate for a description of emergency and urgent care coverage.
-Hometown Health will not reimburse members for out-of-pocket expenses for prescriptions purchased from a participating retail pharmacy or a nonparticipating retail pharmacy in nonemergency, non urgent care situations. - 4.
-Hometown Health retains the right to review all requests for reimbursement and, at its sole discretion make reimbursement determinations subject to the grievance procedure section of the certificate.

-Hometown Health is not responsible for the cost of any prescription drug for which the actual charge to the member is less than the required copayment or payment that applies to the prescription drug deductible amount or for any drug for which no charge is made to the recipient
+A member who fails to verify coverage by presenting the ID card will not be entitled to direct reimbursement from Hometown Health, and the member will be responsible for the entire cost of the prescription. - 4.
+If a Member does not use this Policy (does not use their insurance card) to purchase a prescription drug and then requests reimbursement for the purchase of the prescription drug in a non-Emergency, non-urgent care situation, Hometown Health will only reimburse the Member the amount that Hometown Health would have paid if the prescription drug were purchased using the Policy.
+Because Hometown Health has access to contract discounts, the amount that Hometown Health pays could be considerably less than the amount the Member can get without using this Policy, resulting in a much higher cost to the Member compared to if the Member used this Policy to purchase the drug. - 5.
+Hometown Health retains the right to review all requests for reimbursement and, at its sole discretion make reimbursement determinations subject to the grievance procedure section of the certificate. - 6.
+Hometown Health is not responsible for the cost of any prescription drug for which the actual charge to the member is less than the required Copayment or payment that applies to the prescription drug Deductible amount or for any drug for which no charge is made to the recipient. - 7.
+The contracted reimbursement rate for participating pharmacies does not include amounts that Hometown Health may receive under a rebate programs offered at the sole discretion of individual pharmaceutical manufacturers.

-Pediatric Vision Plan Exclusions
+C. PEDIATRIC VISION PLAN EXCLUSIONS

+The following services and benefits are excluded from pediatric vision coverage under this Benefit Plan.
+They may be covered under the medical, pharmacy or pediatric dental (if offered) benefits that may be included in this Benefit Plan if explicitly indicated that the benefit is covered.

-- 1. Two pairs of glasses instead of Bifocals - 2.
-Replacements of lenses, frames, or contacts - 3.
-Surgical or Medical Treatment - 4.
-Orthoptics, vision training, supplemental testing
+- 1. Two pairs of glasses instead of Bifocals are excluded. - 2.
+Replacements of lenses, frames, or contacts are excluded.